Interpretable AI for relating brain structural and functional connectomes: Materials and Methods

 where $X^{(i,m)}_r$ is the output of the $m$th graph-kNN layer, and $h_m$ is the activation function of the $m$th layer.
-The weight of the $m$th layer is denoted as $W_m$, and is masked by the kNN, meaning that only the weights of $k$-nearest neighbors of a node are non-zero.
-The kNN mask provides the sparsity that SC requires and preserves strong connections between ROIs for better predicting the corresponding FC.
+The set of weights of the $m$th layer is denoted as $W_m$, and is masked by the kNN, meaning that only the weights of $k$-nearest neighbors of a node are non-zero.
+The kNN mask preserves the top k strongest connections between ROIs and provides the sparsity needed for generating SC.
+The kNN mask affects FC construction indirectly since it impacts the mapping from $A_i$ to $z_i$.
+For including the complete topology of the graph, we model latent factor $X^{(i)}_r$ with a $k=2^r$ mask to encode different levels of connections in learning the latent factors.

-It remains to specify a predictive decoder for the functional connectome (FC) $B_i$.
-Similar to previous applications of VAEs for FC data, such as \cite{Zhao2019} and \cite{Kim2021}, we specify a generative model for $B_i$ given latent variable $z_i$; we infer $z_i$ only from $A_i$.
+It remains to specify a predictive generator for the FC $B_i$.
+Similar to previous applications of VAEs for FC data, such as \cite{Zhao2019} and \cite{Kim2021}, we specify a generative model for $B_i$ given latent variable $z_i$; we infer $z_i$ only from the SC $A_i$.
 Although \cite{Zhao2019} assumed a Gaussian distribution for the elements of $B_i$, Figure \ref{fig:skew_FC} shows that the elements have a skewed distribution, motivating a skewed Gaussian model \citep{Azzalini1985}: